actyra/conversation-viewer/README.md

 A Node.js transformer that converts conversation session logs into beautiful, interactive web UIs.

+## Why I Built This

+I created this application for two key reasons:

+1. **Easy Conversation Search** - To quickly search through Claude Code conversations in an intuitive way, making it simple to find specific exchanges, code changes, or tool usage

+2. **Teaching & Demonstrations** - To show students, customers, and clients what Claude Code was doing during a session and what prompts I was using, making it easy to explain AI-assisted development workflows

 ## Features

 - **Intelligent Parsing** - Extracts user messages, assistant responses, tool usage, code blocks, and file changes